raohmaru/CFC/docs/RuleScript.md

 #### `~event~`
 It defines one or more game event listeners that when triggered will execute the Auto statement of the rules.

-Several events can be specified by separating them with the comma character `,`.
+Several events can be specified by separating them with the comma sign `,`.

 |  |  |
 |--|--|